Context

 The problem?
 It wasn’t a merger, it was an acquisition: https://www.crunchbase.com/organization/total-webhosting-solutions/company_financials

-When I discovered that I asked someone I know (who know more about tech business buyout than me) what this meant, they said that, companies often do an acquisition when merging, this simplify the administrative burden since they don’t have to create a new legal entity (this makes sense).
-To check if it’s actually a merger you have to check if the management of the absorbed company are managing the new entity.
-In Gandi’s case, none of the original Gandi’s manager are managing YourOnline (you can see the proof on their website), the Gandi’s managers are part of the YourOnline “Advisory Board”, which as the name subject give advices, and nothing more.
+When I discovered that, I asked someone I know (who knows more about tech business buyout than me) what this meant, they said that, companies often do an acquisition when merging, this simplifies the administrative burden since they don’t have to create a new legal entity (this makes sense).
+To check if it’s actually a merger, you have to check if the management of the absorbed company are managing the new entity.
+In Gandi’s case, none of the original Gandi’s managers are managing Your.Online (you can see the proof on their website), the Gandi’s managers are part of the Your.Online “Advisory Board”, which, as the name suggests, gives advice, and nothing more.
 This effectively means that it was a full on buyout.

 Which mean that Gandi hid the reality as to appease users after they saw that a lot of people were angry about it.